-STILL GREEN in MILTON KEYNES
+STILL GREEN IN MILTON KEYNES

-A sympathetic Council
+A sympathetic local council

-Several housing coops were set up in the early years of Milton Keynes – one of them, the Rainbow Cooperative, is a cohousing arrangement
+Several housing co-ops were set up in the early years of Milton Keynes.
+One of them, the Rainbow Co-operative, is a cohousing arrangement.

-Rainbow Co-operative Housing developed 40 years ago in old railway cottages
+Rainbow Housing Co-operative developed 40 years ago in old railway cottages

-The search continues!
+The search continues

 Milton Keynes – still growing, still young in spirit